Global Initiatives for Used Product Recycling

 Vietnam

 The Law on Environmental Protection 2020 sets out requirements for a wide range of environmental issues, including the enhancement of e-waste management in Vietnam.
-The Government has also issued "Decree 08/2022 Detailing a Number of Articles of the Law on Environmental Protection" and "Circular 02/2022/QD-TTg Detailing the Implementation of a Number of Articles of the Law on Environmental Protection" under the Law on Environmental Protection 2020 which took effect since 10 January 2022 and requires producers/ importers to contribute financially for waste treatment of primary batteries from 1 January 2022.
-PSV has since made the necessary financial contribution for primary batteries placed in the market in 2022 to ensure proper waste treatment for these batteries.
-Moving forward, producers/ importers will also be required to contribute financially or self-manage e-waste recycling for rechargeable batteries from 1 January 2024 and electronic products from 1 January 2025.
+The Government has also issued "Decree 08/2022 Detailing a Number of Articles of the Law on Environmental Protection" and "Circular 02/2022/QD-TTg Detailing the Implementation of a Number of Articles of the Law on Environmental Protection," which took effect since January 10, 2022 and requires producers/ importers to contribute financially for waste treatment of primary batteries from January 1, 2022.
+Panasonic Sales Vietnam (PSV) has actively engaged in compliance efforts since, including timely financial contributions to support waste treatment for primary batteries and operational adjustments to meet evolving environmental regulations.

-Panasonic Sales Vietnam will work closely with the Vietnamese government to take the necessary actions for compliance to the Law on Environmental Protection and to support the implementation of an effective waste treatment and e-waste recycling scheme.
+PSV will continue to work closely with the government to support the implementation of an effective waste treatment and e-waste recycling scheme in Vietnam.

 Australia